Advertiser Disclosure

 3. Comparing Flight Distances

-Aeroplan employs relatively loose routing rules, and its complex but comprehensive one-way bound logic will treat most routings as “logical” – and therefore ensure validity within a single one-way bound – as long as it follows the “general rule of thumb” of being no more than 100% over the direct distance between the two cities.
+Aeroplan employs generous routing rules, and its complex but comprehensive one-way bound logic will treat most routings as “logical” – and therefore ensure validity within a single one-way bound – as long as it follows the “general rule of thumb” of being no more than 100% over the direct distance between the two cities.

 That might sound very complicated, but thankfully, Great Circle Mapper makes it easy to calculate this.